heutelbeck/sapl-policy-engine/sapl-documentation/6_4_NestJS.md

 The `cls` options are merged into the default configuration (`{ global: true, middleware: { mount: true } }`), so you only need to specify the parts you want to customize.

+The `cls` option is honoured only by `SaplModule.forRoot()`. `SaplModule.forRootAsync()` ignores it, because module imports are resolved before the async factory runs and the factory result is not available at import time. `ClsModule` always gets the defaults under `forRootAsync`.
+Applications that need custom CLS setup with async configuration inject `ClsService` in a guard or interceptor instead.

 ### Transaction Integration

 #### The Problem

 When `@PreEnforce` and a database transaction coexist on a method, the transaction typically commits inside the method body.
-SAPL's post-method constraint handlers (`handleAllOnNextConstraints`) run after the method returns.
+SAPL's post-method constraint handlers run after the method returns.
 If a constraint handler fails at that point, the transaction has already committed and cannot be rolled back.

 The same problem applies to `@PostEnforce`.
 The method executes (and commits its transaction) before the PDP even makes its authorization decision.
 A subsequent DENY cannot undo committed database writes.